holepunchto/pear-docs/hp-docs/README.md

 # Overview
 Pear loads applications remotely from peers and allows anyone to create and share applications with peers.

-Pear by Holepunch is a combined Peer-to-Peer (P2P) Runtime, Development & Deployment tool.

-Pear makes it possible to build, share and extend P2P applications using common Web and Mobile technology.
+Pear by Holepunch is a combined Peer-to-Peer (P2P) Runtime, Development & Deployment tool and makes it possible to build, share and extend P2P applications using common Web and Mobile technology.

+Holepunch equips developers with a powerful suite of independent components to effortlessly construct peer-to-peer applications.

 Herein is everything needed to create unstoppable, zero-infrastructure P2P applications for Desktop, Terminal & Mobile (soon).

 Welcome to the Internet of Pears–Holepunch, the P2P Company!

-Holepunch equips developers with a powerful suite of independent components to effortlessly construct peer-to-peer applications.

 ## Building blocks